-You might assume you only need to see a dentist when you are in pain, but nothing could be further from the truth.
+You might assume you only need to see a dentist near you when you are in pain, but nothing could be further from the truth.
 It’s generally recommended that you see a professional like Dr. Renee Kurtz DMD in Cheshire, CT, twice a year for regular exams and cleanings.

 During a dental exam, our dentist will inspect the inside of your mouth and search for potential oral healthcare issues like tooth decay or gum disease.
 We use a variety of specialized tools during this procedure, including picks for the teeth.

 The oral exam is a necessary part of preventive care as it allows us to get an idea of the health of your mouth and establish a baseline of what is normal for you.
 This way, we can more rapidly identify when something changes and prescribe the necessary treatment.

 Some common issues found during an exam include:

 After we examine your teeth, our hygienists clean them.
 During an oral cleaning, we remove plaque and food particles, which have built up over time.
 Plaque is a thin film of bacteria left behind by food and drink.
 If you don’t brush and floss twice a day for at least two minutes each time, you will most likely allow these bacteria to develop and feed on your oral tissues.

 By removing plaque, we reduce your likelihood of developing tooth decay or gum disease.
 For this reason, the cleaning is an essential component of preventive care in addition to the exam.

 At Dr. Renee Kurtz DMD, we want to reach a broad demographic of patients and help everyone in our community maintain optimal oral health and wellness.
-To do so, we offer comprehensive preventive care like exams and cleanings near you in Cheshire, CT.
+To do so, we offer comprehensive preventive care like exams and cleanings in Cheshire, CT.
+You can also book with us to get teeth whitening in Cheshire, CT.
+We have previously treated patients from Hamden, Southington, Prospect, North Haven, Meriden, Waterbury, and Wallingford.